 In the midst of the COVID-19 pandemic, our lab has also launched a new study of individual and interpersonal coping during the pandemic: Coping During COVID-19.
 The pandemic is changing the way everyone across the globe is living.
 In addition to physical health concerns, people are experiencing a range of psychological and interpersonal challenges.
 Our longitudinal, online survey is designed to learn more about these challenges, and what types of approaches are helping people cope.

-For more information on working in the lab, please see the research descriptions on Dr. Renshaw’s page.
+For more information on his research, please see descriptions on Dr. Renshaw’s faculty page.